Code-Institute-Submissions/Jack112-create-Sprint_NovResub/README.md

 22. Add Heroku app to the ALLOWED_HOSTS variable inside of settings.py.

+23. Navigate to Herouko and then to the deployment tab.
+Deploy the branch manually.

+24. To enable automatic deploys, choose GitHub as the deployment method and connect your heroku app to the project repository.

-23. To use local db while developing and Postgresql for production, add the following lines of code to settings.py.
+25. To use local db while developing and Postgresql for production, add the following lines of code to settings.py.

 ![Database Config](./docs/database-config.png)